See Yorkshire at its finest on these stunning walks through the countryside – and don’t forget your camera.

-The Harden Valley is something of a hidden gem, but it’s also a stunning walk.
+The Harden Valley is something of a hidden gem, and it’s home to one of the best walks in Yorkshire.
 The 10.5-mile route starts at Bingley Station, which is just over 30 minutes from Leeds.
 You’ll make your way out of town and into a world of woods, waterfalls and moorland, with more than a few landmarks to see along the way.
-Enjoy the views as you pass the likes of Ruin Bank Wood, Goitstock Watterfall and Hewenden Viaduct – they’re picture perfect.
+Enjoy the views as you pass the likes of Ruin Bank Wood, Goitstock Waterfall and Hewenden Viaduct – they’re all picture perfect.

 The walk starts at Bingley Railway Station, Wellington Street, Bingley, West Yorkshire, BD16 2NA or OS Reference – SE107391,

 You’ll find the picturesque village of Beamsley tucked away between Ilkley and Skipton.
 This moderate 7-mile route at the very edge of the Yorkshire Dales National Park combines stunning views of God’s Own Country with local history.
-You’ll climb up to The Beamsley Beacon, which offers breathtaking views of Wharfedale, before crossing the quaint Kex Beck and heading along Beamsley Moor back to the village – why not visit Beamsley Hospital while you’re there and check out its unusual architecture?
+You’ll climb up to The Beamsley Beacon, which offers show-stopping views of Wharfedale, before you cross the quaint Kex Beck and head along Beamsley Moor back to the village – why not visit Beamsley Hospital while you’re there and check out its unusual architecture?